Honors Capstone Project

 Regressions suggest that there is an inverse relationship between nominal FDI and the natural logarithm of the debt to GDP ratio.
 To reduce the debt to GDP ratio from 29% (current average for the South American and Caribbean regions) to 21% about an $2.34 billion increase in FDI inflows is required.
 This relationship could be explained through increases in tax revenue from transactions.
 Another plausible mechanism is the improvement of market sentiment on the economic wellbeing of a nation from seeing significant monetary commitments from foreign firms to a country.
 This may reduce interest rates at which a country rolls over its debt making it less burdensome to sustain.
 These findings, however, are not supported by a relationship between debt to GDP and the two indexes of extraordinary FDI transactions.
 This could be attributed to a lagged effect, as only announcement dates of transactions are being considered in an effort to gage whether market sentiment surrounding meaningful FDI events is largely affecting the economy.

 Further research could examine large transactions more closely and their effect on generic 10-year bond rates for a country to see whether investment aids perception on a country’s creditworthiness.
 Another method could include a similar study in regions such as south-east Asia, which has also seen significant inflows of foreign capital over the past decade.

 Fuentes, Oriana I., "The Effects of Foreign Direct Investment on Sovereign Debt Sustainability in Latin America" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 188.